nhzandi/AccelerationExplorer/README.md

 Acceleration Explorer has a diagnostic mode intended to help the user discover the noise, offset and skew associated with the acceleration sensor.
 After a quick calibration process, Acceleration Explorer will calculate the magnitude, accuracy and noise of each axis of the sensor.
 Acceleration Explorer also determines the minimum and maximum amplitudes of each axis along with the update frequency of the acceleration sensor.
 This can be very useful for developers and other interested parties that need to compare the performance of acceleration devices equipped on different devices.
 It can also be useful in determining what digital filters and other calibrations might help the acceleration sensor to improve the sensors performance and accuracy.

+For more information on sensor offset and skew, see [here](http://www.kircherelectronics.com/blog/index.php/11-android/sensors/7-android-accelerometer).
+For more information on how to compenstate for sensor offset and skew, see [here](http://www.kircherelectronics.com/blog/index.php/11-android/sensors/14-sensor-skew-and-offset-ellipsoidfit).

 ## Smoothing filters

 Acceleration Explorer implements three of the most common smoothing filters, low-pass, mean and meadian filters.
 All the filters are user configurable based on the time constant in units of seconds.
 The larger the time constant, the smoother the signal.
 However, latency also increases with the time constant.
 Because the filter coefficient is in the time domain, differences in sensor output frequencies have little effect on the performance of the filter.
 These filters should perform about the same across all devices regardless of the sensor frequency.